elastos/Elastos.PersonalCloudDrive.Service/docker/README.md

   elastos/dittobox:10.0.7
 ```

-On windows, do the following command:
+On windows, use the following command as below:

 ```bash
 docker run -d ^